21 Things Never to Buy at a Dollar Store

 We know, we know.
 The dollar store is a bastion of low-priced goodies and deals—except, sometimes, it’s not really worth the rock-bottom prices if you’ll just be picking up a truly inferior product.
 Read on to find out what you should steer clear of at the dollar store, no matter how low-priced it is.
 In case you were wondering, this is how dollar stores actually make money.

-Where to buy school supplies instead: Take a trip to Target to buy school supplies at reasonable and inexpensive prices, like these 15 under $1 school supplies.
+Where to buy school supplies instead: Take a trip to Target to buy school supplies at reasonable and inexpensive prices.
 Writing supplies, folders, and notebooks can all be found in Target aisles.

 Quality matters with kitchen knives, and the ones at a dollar store won’t slice as well as those from a bigger brand.
 “These won’t be sharp, and dull knives can be very dangerous,” says consumer and money-saving expert Andrea Woroch.